Toshiba: 2017 US nuclear construction liabilities

 In late December 2016, the management of Toshiba requested an "urgent press briefing" to announce that the newly-found losses in the Westinghouse subsidiary from Vogtle Electric Generating Plant nuclear plant construction would lead to a write-down of several billion dollars, bankrupting Westinghouse and threatening to bankrupt Toshiba.
 The exact amount of the liabilities was unavailable.
 In January 2017, a person with direct knowledge of the matter reported that the company plans on making its memory chip division a separate business, to save Toshiba from bankruptcy.

 In February 2017, Toshiba revealed unaudited details of a 390 billion yen ($3.4 billion) corporate wide loss, mainly arising from its majority owned US based Westinghouse nuclear construction subsidiary which was written down by 712 billion yen ($6.3 billion).
 On 14 February 2017, Toshiba delayed filing financial results, and chairman Shigenori Shiga, formerly chairman of Westinghouse, resigned.
 Construction delays, regulatory changes and cost overruns at Westinghouse-built nuclear facilities Vogtle units 3 and 4 in Waynesboro, Georgia and VC Summer units 2 and 3 in South Carolina, were cited as the main causes of the dramatic fall in Toshiba's financial performance and collapse in the share price.
 Fixed priced construction contracts negotiated by Westinghouse with Georgia Power left Toshiba with uncharted liabilities that resulted in the sale of key Toshiba operating subsidiaries to secure the company's future.

 Westinghouse filed for Chapter 11 bankruptcy protection on 29 March 2017.
-Toshiba was estimated to have 9 billion dollar annual net loss.
+Toshiba was estimated to have a 9 billion dollar annual net loss.
 On 11 April 2017, Toshiba filed unaudited quarterly results.
-Auditors PricewaterhouseCoopers had not signed of the accounts because of uncertainties at Westinghouse.
+Auditors PricewaterhouseCoopers had not signed off on the accounts because of uncertainties at Westinghouse.
 Toshiba stated that "substantial doubt about the company's ability to continue as a going concern exists".
 On 25 April 2017, Toshiba announced its decision to replace its auditor after less than a year.
 Earlier in April, the company filed twice-delayed business results without an endorsement from auditor PricewaterhouseCoopers (PwC).

 On 20 September 2017, Toshiba's board approved a deal to sell its memory chip business to a group led by Bain Capital for US$18 billion, with financial backing by companies such as Apple, Dell Technologies, Hoya Corporation, Kingston Technology, Seagate Technology, and SK Hynix.
 The newly independent company was named Toshiba Memory Corporation, and then renamed Kioxia.

-On 15 November 2017, Hisense reached a deal to acquire 95% of Toshiba Visual Solutions (televisions) for US$113.6 million.

-Later that month, the company announced that it would pull out of its long-standing sponsorships of the Japanese television programs Sazae-san, Nichiyō Gekijo, and the video screens topping out One Times Square in New York City.
+On 15 November 2017, Hisense reached a deal to acquire 95% of Toshiba Visual Solutions (television sets) for US$113.6 million.
+Later that month, the company announced that it would pull out of its long-standing sponsorships of the Japanese television programs Sazae-san, Nichiyō Gekijo, and the video screens on top of One Times Square in New York City.
 The company cited that the value of these placements were reduced by its exit from consumer-oriented lines of business.
 On 6 April 2018, Toshiba announced the completion of the sale of Westinghouse's holding company to Brookfield Business Partners and some partners for $4.6 billion.